4.8 on

 Diesel Sprinter Vans and Class C RVs

 Some Class C motorhomes use diesel platforms like the Sprinter.
 These offer a balance between good mileage, easy handling, and inside comfort.
 They suit people who want diesel perks without stepping into the largest RV classes.
+If you are exploring compact diesel rigs, it is worth comparing them with other small motorhome options and buyer’s guides to see how they stack up for your travel style.

 Fifth Wheel Trailers